 But this one is our favorite because it has a redwood on it (we got married in the redwoods!)
 AND A LORD OF THE RINGS QUOTE TOO.
 Oh my god how perfect is this for us?
 Can we go back to our wedding and put this on our registry?!

 We’ve all been there: we reach into our bags only to discover that, to our horror, everything is sort of wet and soapy because your shampoo exploded.
 Ugh.
 So over it.

 Avoid this fate by getting your friend a yummy smelling travel-friendly shampoo bar!
-Be sure to get a little metal travel tin for it, too.
-You can also a few of these up at your local Lush store.
+Be sure to get a little metal travel tin for it, or just use a little Tupperware for max zero-waste points.